opencontrol/example-pipelines/output/IA-2.md

 # IA-2
 ## Addressed by:
- - Amazon Elastic Compute Cloud
  - Identity and Access Management
  - S3
+ - Amazon Elastic Compute Cloud
  - User Account and Authentication (UAA) Server

-- Additional temporary permission are delegated with the IAM roles usually for applications that run on EC2 Instanc.es in order to access AWS resources (i.e. Amazon S3 buckets, DynamoDB data)

 - All users have individually unique identifiers to access and authenticate to the AWS environment through the AWS management console.